-On the last track, we discussed three approaches to moving beyond stereotypes in multicultural counseling.
+In the last section, we discussed three approaches to moving beyond stereotypes in multicultural counseling.
 These three approaches were, 1.
 Intercultural Versus Intracultural Differences, 2.
 Transculturalism, and 3. a Tridimensional Approach.

 Does this sound like your personal belief and approach to multi-cultural training?
 If so, how is it influencing your counseling relationship with your culturally different client?

 As you know, race is one variable that is neither fluid nor flexible.
 If you are not familiar with the Race-Based approach, you may liken it to a gender-based approach.
 A Race-Based approach is similar to a gender-based approach because both recognize a superimposed variable determined by physical characteristics upon which ideas and assumptions about one’s place in society are applied.
 Obviously, the difference is that in a Race-Based approach, the variable is race of the client, whereas in the gender-based approach, the variable is gender of the client.
 Make sense?

 Now let’s look at a brief case.
 As I describe the case, see if you can determine the approach to multi-cultural training that the therapist in the case uses.